Manila primes for casino boom despite graft spotlight

 PAGCOR’s dual role as operator and regulator means that if there is enough evidence to show bribery they could immediately strip Okada of the license.
 Jay Santiago, chief legal counsel at PAGCOR, said the license was not transferable but ownership could change with approval.

-Okada’s subsidiary, Tiger Resorts Leisure and Entertainment, said on December 12. that it had signed an initial deal with property company Robinsons Land Corp (RLC.PS), run by local billionaire John Gokongwei.
+Okada’s subsidiary, Tiger Resorts Leisure and Entertainment, said on Dec.
+12. that it had signed an initial deal with property company Robinsons Land Corp, run by local billionaire John Gokongwei.